What Type of Catfish Rigging to Use?

 knot for the strength factor, as well as ease of procedure.

-The sliding of the sinker along the line masks the weight to a catfish, not giving away that the bait is fake until too late and
+The sliding of the sinker along the line masks the weight to a catfish, not giving away that the bait is fake until too late and they've already struck.

 Dan Eggertsen is a fishing researcher and enthusiast who is commited to providing the best catfish fishing information possible.